abhidj0090/calcomp/exampleSite/content/english/events/postcolonialism-today.md

 speaker_name = "Prof. Bill Ashcroft"

 +++
 Eminent Professor.
 Bill Ashcroft will be joining us on the 13th of February.

-For those of you who are unaware Prof. Bill Ashcroft is a founding exponent of post-colonial theory, co-author of _The Empire Writes Back_, which was really the first text to systematically examine the field of post-colonial studies.
+Prof. Bill Ashcroft is a founding exponent of post-colonial theory, co-author of _The Empire Writes Back_, which was really the first text to systematically examine the field of post-colonial studies.
 He has authored multiple books some of whom have been translated into various languages making him a household & prominent name in the field of post-colonial studies.

+Please join us for a wonderful session.